 Supply Side Resources Acquired Since 2010 IRP

 Transportation resources historically have been purchased from the pipeline at the time of an expansion under long-term (twenty to thirty year) contracts.
-As a result, the Company may find that it has capacity excess to its core market needs, especially in the early years following an expansion.
-Since late 1989, Cascade has, through its Optional Firm Pipeline Capacity tariffs, allowed its non-core customers to utilize Cascade’s firm pipeline capacity that is excess to current core customer requirements.
+As a result, the Company may find that it has excess capacity to its core market needs, especially in the early years following an expansion.
+Since late 1989, Cascade has, through its Optional Firm Pipeline Capacity tariffs, allowed its non-core customers to utilize Cascade’s firm pipeline capacity that is in excess to current core customer requirements.
 By accepting all of the obligations associated with the underutilized pipeline capacity, the non-core customers have relieved Cascade’s core customers of the costs associated with holding the pipeline capacity for future growth.

 Additionally, pipeline capacity is a tradable commodity through each pipeline’s Electronic Bulletin Board (EBB).
-Should a utility have temporarily underutilized transportation capacity it can release that capacity to third parties.
+Should a utility have temporarily underutilized transportation capacity, it can release that capacity to third parties.
 Such activities allow holders of pipeline capacity contracts to recoup a portion of the fixed costs incurred.
 The value of the capacity will fluctuate depending upon market conditions.
 Any pipeline capacity in excess of core requirements can be offered to qualified buyers.
 The capacity is offered to any credit-worthy market through the respective pipeline's EBB.

 Cascade’s utilization of pipeline transportation and peak day capacity for core and contracted for non-core firm transportation gradually changes over the planning horizon.
 Current company-acquired firm supplies utilize existing core firm transportation capacity.
 A portion of future core market growth utilizes non-core firm transportation capacity that will be converted to core market firm transportation capacity as core market growth occurs.